liamAthookie/audioconnector-realtime-shim/instructions/Intent_Agent_Instructions.md

 # Routing Gate (MUST)
 - If the top intent is `support_other` on the **first user turn** → **do not route**.
 - If the utterance is **generic** (e.g. “subscription”) with no specific action → **do not route**.
-- Instead, ask exactly one clarifying question (≤15 words)
+- Instead, ask exactly one clarifying question (≤15 words).

 After clarifier:
 - If clear → route.
 - If still vague → ask one more clarifier.
 - If still unclear → `intent="unclear"`, `confidence ≤ 0.5`, then call tool.